Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 This module is divided into three parts, each of them starting with the description of one or more text analysis problems.
 Then, the main methods needed to address them are defined, emphasizing their generality and reusability.
 Finally, for each part, the methods are instantiated and combined to enable concrete applications.

-The three parts are organized by increased sophistication of the analysis of language in texts:
+The three main parts are organized by increased sophistication of the analysis of language in texts:

 - Text analysis using bags-of-words (i.e. texts are considered as sets of independent words)